 Fiona, you have been involved in this domain for some time, any personal reflections or vision that you can share with our readers?

-My own vision is for people working in IT to be recognised as true professionals.
+My own vision is for people working in IT to be recognized as true professionals.
 Our work with the European Commission on a professionalism framework has started to put some shape on this – it encompasses ethics, a body of knowledge, competences and of course education and training.
 The potential of IT to do good or harm today is enormous, and the skills gaps exacerbate this, as well as impede the European economy.

 Organizations, governments, consultancies, education and training providers are all part of the solution.